wwoods/git-results/README.md

 ----

 * -i flag should use its own permanent home, to avoid accidentally mucking up the home directory
+  * Or... obsolete -i flag.
+Use a pool of LIFO temporary folders, store git-results script pid to make sure you're not overwriting one that's in use.
+If something goes wrong (files not copied out, e.g. pid file exists), delete a temporary directory.
+None exist, make a new one.
+This could shave minutes off of every experiment for long builds.
+* Latest linking is broken if two tests are started and the second one finishes first (it looks for test-run, doesn't find it, bails)
 * Git results -v should show either a curses or webpage view of available files and log entries to make perusing prior results more straightforward.
 * Git results message should be saved across build-fail runs.
 That is, if build